pionere/PyTFall/README.md

-PyTFall is an open source (turnbased) game with a Hentai twist similar to WM, SimBro, SM focusing on gathering a team of workers, managing businesses, leveling up the MC and other characters and interacting with the latter, fighting in the arena, exploring the city and etc.
+PyTFall is an open source (turnbased) game with a Hentai twist similar to WM, SimBro, SM focusing on gathering a team of workers, managing businesses, leveling up the MC and other characters and interacting with the latter, fighting in the arena, exploring the city and etc. For more details, please see https://github.com/XelaPy/PyTFall

-Modules currently include:
+Modules currently include (bold ones are only in this branch):

 - FF Style Battle Engine
 - Arena
 - Mobs
 - Interactions
-- Businesses (Fighters Guild, StripClub, Cafe and Brothel)
+- Businesses (<b>Gladiators Guild</b>, Exploration Guild, <b>Stable</b>, <b>Clinic</b>, StripClub, Bar and Brothel)
 - Quests tracker
 - Events tracker
+- <b>Gossip system</b>
 - Items/Inventory/Shops system
-- Advanced Characters (Random and Unique) system with many Stats, Traits and Skills
+- Advanced Characters (Random and Unique) system with many Stats, Traits, Skills and <b>animation support</b>
-- MC with background stories/Setup Screen
+- MC(male, <b>female</b>) with background stories/Setup Screen to set <b>race, height</b>
 - Schools
 - Jail

-In the last few month a lot of work has been on interface and adding content to some of the modules as well as recoding part of the game.
-Other modules are planned or actively developed.

-Current active dev team consits of:
-- Alex (Xela) (Code)
-- DarkTl (Content)
-- Gismo (Interface)
-- CherryWood (Support)

-====
-We are always looking for:
+Additional differences to the master branch:
+- Added big events
+- New mini games
+- More complex relationship management (disposition vs. affection, insults, invitations, etc...)
+- New locations, NPCs
+- (Not complete) Reputation system: hero can end up in jail, events based on fame/reputation
+- New Action Point system

-- Writers
+- Reworked Jobs, School
-- Designers
+- Extended ingame tagger
+- Different Jail, Exploration Guild, exploration logic
+- Hero's home is more visible
-- Coders
+- GUI extensions

-to help us with the project.

-====
-TechDemo of some basic features: https://youtu.be/gwMiX1GFHtI Our forums are open to view and require registration to chat or to post.

-See ya in PyTFall,

-Xela and da Crew :)
+- Overall support for animated content (items, buildings etc...).
+Remark: support(!), not actual content
+- Bugfixes + Brand new bugs